jemmy512/book-notes/CS/tcp-ip-illustrated-volume-1.md

 D-SACK is a rule, applied at the SACK receiver and interoperable with conventional SACK senders, that causes the **first SACK** block to indicate the sequence numbers of a duplicate segment that has arrived at the receiver.

 Purpose: to determine when a retransmission was not necessary and to learn additional facts about the network.
-With it, a sender has at least the possibility of inferring whether packet reordering, loss of ACKs, packet replication, and/or spurious retransmissions are taking place.
+With it, a sender has at least the possibility of inferring whether **packet reordering**, **loss of ACKs**, **packet replication**, and/or **spurious retransmissions** are taking place.

 * Usage:
     1. A change is made to the content of SACKs sent from the receiver and a corresponding change to the logic at the sender.